No requirement to file separate appeals against TDS default u/s 201(1) and interest default 201(1A) to work tax effect

 Brief Facts of the Case:

-The assessee company was engaged in the business of running a hotel under the name and style of Le Meridian.
+The assessee company was engaged in the business of running a hotel.
 A survey operation was conducted u/s 133A of the Income-tax Act, 1961 at the business premises of the assessee which highlighted certain defaults in the matter of deduction of tax at source from the payments made by the assessee.
 This resulted into treating the assessee in default u/s 201(1) of the Act and consequently, interest u/s 201(1A) was also levied for four years.
 The CIT(A) allowed relief in respect of the alleged short deduction of tax at source u/s 194C instead of 194J in respect of payment made to two parties.

 Relevant Part of the Judgment is extracted here under: